 TEACHING PHILOSOPHY

 From my experiences as a student and teacher, I recognize that teaching and learning both evolve over time.
 Open-minded, receptive teaching is the result of open-minded, receptive learning.
-An essential characteristic of effective teaching is the ability to evoke one’s natural willingness and desire to learn.
-The learning process combines one’s innate facility with training.
-This is achieved through a balance of leadership and discipline that allows for a student’s abilities to blossom.
+An essential characteristic of effective teaching is the ability to mobilize one’s natural willingness and desire to learn; combining innate discerning faculties with training.
+This is achieved through willingness and discipline that allows for one’s abilities to blossom.
+I believe a teacher is responsible to clearly supply raw information and strategies for obtaining more information to the student, with the student being responsible to assimilate and apply the teaching.

-Further, my teaching underscores the continuing efforts to break new ground in sound and composition.
-This is achieved through resource development, which promotes a collaborative environment that allows students to learn the necessary skills for a professional setting.
-For instance, one of my goals is to establish an international library of surround sound audio for schools around the world to access online, thus creating a much needed repertoire for students and scholars alike.
+Further, my teaching underscores the continuing efforts to break new ground in sound and composition with the ultimate objective of praising the Almighty God that created us.
+This is achieved through resource development, which promotes a collaborative environment that allows students to learn and implement the necessary skills for a professional setting.

-I recognize and advocate for the belief that we are living in perhaps the most exciting, innovative, and influential time in the history of music.
-In an age when sound quality is becoming increasingly important, the demands on musicians to present high quality audio for audition tapes and ethnomusicologists to present clearer field recordings—to cite two examples—is apparent.
-I hope to help students exploit the incredible expansion of experimental sound design for composition, as well as the concerns of orchestral and jazz musicians, musicologists, recording artists, and those who wish to pursue commercial music, gaming, and film.
-My goal is to provide students with access to expert instruction, recording studios, and the necessary instruments to practice a thorough assemblage of recording techniques.
-Students can utilize tools and strategies for sound editing and video software to give them a competitive edge in the marketplace.
+We are living in one of the most exciting, perplexing, and innovative periods in human history, with regard to music technology.
+Practically speaking, in an age when sound quality is becoming increasingly important, the demands on musicians to present high quality audio for audition tapes and ethnomusicologists to present clearer field recordings—to cite two examples—is apparent.
+Beyond composition, I take into consideration the concerns of orchestral and jazz musicians, musicologists, recording artists, church musicians, and those who wish to pursue commercial music, gaming, and film.
+My goal is to provide students with access to expert instruction, recording facilities, and the necessary instruments to practice a thorough assemblage of recording techniques, and most importantly, to provide Godly fellowship.
+Students can utilize tools and strategies for sound editing and video software to give them a competitive edge.
 A curriculum that includes electronic music ensembles can assist students in collaborative innovation and realizing the enormous potential for music in the information age.

 In my classes, students can expect an instructor who is interactive and engaging in the classroom.
 Always striving for a productive classroom atmosphere, I balance discourse with a hands-on approach; combining collaborative projects with all-inclusive, lively class discussions to develop fresh ideas, positive relationships, mutual respect for a diversity of opinions, and communication skills.
-Further, I demonstrate concepts through performance (e.g., trombone, piano, singing, etc.) and encourage student performances when appropriate.
+Further, I demonstrate concepts through performance (e.g., trombone, piano, singing, live diffusion, etc.) and encourage student performances.

-Ultimately, I believe both teaching and learning are deeply connected through a shared evolutionary experience.
-Encouraging self-discovery and emphasizing fundamental principles that give a basis for indispensable skills through critique and inquiry are the guiding principles of my teaching.
+Ultimately, I believe both teaching and learning are deeply connected through a shared experience.
+Encouraging self-discovery and emphasizing fundamental principles that give a basis for indispensable skills through critique and inquiry are the guiding principles of my teaching, under the authority of the Almighty God who created us and allows us to make such pursuits.
 I am an advocate of incorporating music technology into the curriculum while providing interactive and flexible methods in order for today’s students to excel in tomorrow’s music.

 Printmaker and poet MaryAnn L. Miller delivered an enlightening and educational presentation for my Humanities Appreciation class on September 13, 2016.
 Miller read from her book of poems “Locus Mentis” and presented the work “FUBAR” that was created in collaboration with poet J.C.
 Todd.
 Miller also discussed her most recent work in progress at Ragdale, an artist retreat in Lake Forest, IL.